syjgino/SLA/README.md

 ### Merge data with sample map
 1. Select **Merge** tab on SLA.
 2. Set directory to where you want to keep the outputs.
 3. Import sample map.
-(Note: GroupNum will be used to sort x ticks in plots.
-You can change it to rearrange them.)
+GroupNum will be used to sort x ticks in plots.
+You can change it to rearrange them.
+If there is are bad samples/subgroups, you can assign them to a seperate experiment, or simply exclude them from the map.

 ![mapshot](screeshot/Map.PNG)